Strategoose/gva_publication/README.md

 ## Design decisions
-report_maker - copy all outputs to output/ which is inline with other similar packages like pelican.
+report_maker - copy all outputs to output/ which is inline with other similar packages like pelican. avoid file names unique to publication, so that publication folders can be easily duplicated for subsequent releases.

 ## Other points